What Is a Plinth Beam?

 The plinth height is between 300 – 450 mm above ground level, it is advisable to the kept peak of 150 mm above the onsite ground level be adopted.

 The plinth Level is a specific height from the ground level at which building superstructure construction starts.
 Generally, the plinth level height is kept between 300 mm to 450 mm.

-Following are the reasons for the providing the plinth beam,
+The following are the reasons for providing the plinth beam,

 - These beams in the structures prevent differential settlement and all the loads on the plinth beams are transferred equally due to the foundation.

 - These beams prevent moisture from entering the building from the foundation.